ashleyhindle/weightlog/README.md

 # Commands

-`/output` - Shows a text log, and line chart of your weight
+`/output` - Sends you a line chart and a table of your weight
+`/api` - Sends you the link to your JSON API
+`/help` - Gives you help

 # API